Jet Schemes, Quantum Dilogarithm and Feigin-Stoyanovsky's Principal Subspaces: Level one principal subspace of

 whose Hilbert series is given by \cite{li2020some}

 Now we include $x_{\epsilon_2}$ generator and additional relations.
-It is know that the jet algebra of $\mathbb{C}[x_{\epsilon_2}]/(x_{\epsilon_2}^3)$ is known to admit a combinatorial basis satisfying difference two at the distance two condition as in Rogers-Selberg identities.
+It is know that the jet algebra of $\mathbb{C}[x_{\epsilon_2}]/(x_{\epsilon_2}^3)$ admits a combinatorial basis satisfying difference two at the distance two condition as in Rogers-Selberg identities.
 Therefore, its Hilbert series is given by

 This formula can be also explained using jet schemes by letting $a=x_{\epsilon_2}^2$ and $b=x_{\epsilon_2}$ and considering $(ab,a-b^2,a^2)_{\partial}$.
 Since $a$ is of degree two, we get contribution $2n_3^2+2n_3 n_5+n_5^2$ in the exponent.